The Magic School Bus (TV series)

-The Magic School Bus is an animated educational children's television series, based on the book series of the same name by Joanna Cole and Bruce Degen.
-Originally broadcast from 1994 to 1997, the series received critical acclaim for its use of celebrity voice talent, as well as combining entertainment with an educational series.
-The series stars Lily Tomlin as the voice of Ms. Frizzle.
+The Magic School Bus is an animated educational children's television series developed by Alison Blank, Kristin Laskas Martin, and Jane Startz, and based on the book series of the same name by Joanna Cole and Bruce Degen.
+Originally broadcast on PBS from September 11, 1994 to December 8, 1997, with reruns airing on PBS until September 25, 1998, the series received critical acclaim for its use of celebrity voice talent, as well as combining entertainment with an educational series.
+The series stars Lily Tomlin as the voice of Ms. Frizzle, with Amos Crawley, Danny Tamberelli, Daniel DeSanto, Lisa Yamanaka, Stuart Stone, Erica Luttrell, Tara Meyer, Maia Filar, Max Beckford, Andre Ottley-Lorant, and Malcolm-Jamal Warner in supporting roles.
 The theme song is performed by Little Richard.

 Premise

 The animated series follows the adventures of eccentric teacher Ms. Frizzle and her eight students as they explore the wonders of science on their exciting field trips.
 Their journey takes them to different locations, time periods, and encounters with various creatures, all while learning about science and the world around them.
 The school they attend, Walkerville Elementary, is set in the fictitious town of Walkerville.
 The characters travel all over the world and into space throughout the duration of the show.